wayexists02/diffseg-pytorch/README.md

 # DiffSeg-pytorch

-Unofficial implementation of DiffSeg [1] using PyTorch.
+Unofficial implementation of DiffSeg ("Diffuse attend and segment: Unsupervised zero-shot segmentation using stable diffusion."
+[1]) using PyTorch.

+The original repo is [here](https://github.com/google/diffseg).

 # References
 [1] Tian, Junjiao, et al. "Diffuse attend and segment: Unsupervised zero-shot segmentation using stable diffusion."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2024.<br/>